 To sum it up on CRM retargeting

-Automatic synchronisation of CRM and ad platforms (Facebook, YouTube, etc) provides a serious decrease in the cost of leads.
+Automatic synchronization between CRM and ad platforms (Facebook, YouTube, etc.) provides a severe decrease in the cost of leads.

-Lookalike audiences created on the basis of such segments always remain relevant.
-There is no magic in this, just another real-life working solution for your business.
+Lookalike audiences created based on such segments always remain relevant.
+There is no magic in this; just another real-life working solution for your business.